swiss-seismological-service/hermes/README.md

 ```
 **NOTE:** In the description above the variables `PATH_PROJECTS` and
 `PATH_THIRD` are used.
 Adjust the corresponding values according to your needs.

+Set up the RAMSIS config
+* Open $PATH_PROJECTS/config/ramsis_config.yml
+* update name of the db (any name), port (same as setup in docker), password (same as setup for docker), user (postgres user as setup for docker)

+Initialize database
+start RAMSIS
+`ramsis`
+On RAMSIS open application settings from file
+Press 'Init DB'

+Close ramsis
+Install any project data that might be required, or set up first project.

 ## Developers and Contributors